 Under the appropriate brainstorm message on Slack, sign up to be a brainstormer for a particular text.
 Respond to the text while you’re reading.
 Try to balance individual observations about the text, responses to others’ ideas, and, if it develops, investment in a more developed exchange with another peer.
-Each brainstorm “post” should be 1-3 sentences; post at least three times for a reading.
+Each brainstorm “post” should be 1 or 2 sentences; submit three posts per by the due date.
 Build quick, insightful observations that analysts might find useful.
 Thoughtful responses to other brainstormers’ posts can count as posts (but don’t use the “reply” button for these — instead, tag the original author’s name at the beginning of your post and answer back to them in a separate post).
 Please do not summarize the reading or ask surface questions that could be answered with a quick search of the web.
 Also, avoid including reflections on personal life/experiences in brainstorming posts, as those directions will be not be helpful for others when completing the analysis task.
 Brainstorm posts should be insightful, probing, and/or connective to other contexts (like recent news); they should also serve as possible thesis statements for those in the analysis group.

-Remember: brainstorm posts should be only 1-3 sentences each, should be unique (non-redundant), should avoid summary; brainstormers should write three of these posts before the deadline.
+Remember: brainstorm posts should be only 1 or 2 sentences each, should be unique (non-redundant), should avoid summary; brainstormers should write three of these posts before the deadline.

-Researchers (write these as Slack messages in the cra_research channel):
+Researchers, open web AND academic (write these as Slack messages in the cra_researchopen or cra_researchacademic channels):

 Remember: a research post should begin with a correctly formatted MLA citation (including a link) and should be followed by a 100-150 annotation of the source that summarizes the text, quotes from the text, and explains the relevance of the text you’ve chosen to our class reading.

 Analysts (write these as Slack messages in the cra_analysis channel):